 Contractual Costs: Your organization may be contractually liable to business partners in the event of a data security breach.
-For example, a breach involving a retailer's electronic payment system will typically trigger obligations under the retailer's agreements with its merchant bank and/or its payment processor.
+For example, a breach involving an organization's electronic payment system typically will trigger obligations under agreements with its merchant bank or its payment processor.
 Those obligations may include, among other things, the assessment of significant financial penalties.
 As another example, some outsourcing contracts require companies that provide services to other companies to pay for the cost to notify impacted individuals and to indemnify their business partner from lawsuits.